solidfire/solidfire-cli/README.md

 --accountid

 The ID of the account to list the volumes for.

 --startvolumeid

-The ID of the first volume to list.This can be useful for paging results.By default, this starts at the lowest VolumeID.
+The ID of the first volume to list.
+This can be useful for paging results.
+By default, this starts at the lowest VolumeID.

 --limit

 The maximum number of volumes to return from the API.

 #### getcount ####
 Command: